 If your Bougainvillea substrate (soil) dries out completely, set the entire container into a bucket of water.
 Allow to completely saturate.
 Dry soil is damaging to the plants’ tender roots.

 Whenever you set out to pot a Bougainvillea or any other plant, be sure to moisten your potting mix in advance.
 This will make the mixture easier for you to handle and will help prevent root damage.

 Bougainvilleas In Containers: How To Repot A Bougainvillea

-Choose a container that restricts the plant’s roots a bit, and that has at least one drainage hole.
+Choose a pot or container that restricts the plant’s roots a bit, and that has at least one drainage hole.
 More is better.

 Remember to add a trellis when you repot.
 If you attempt to add one later, you may damage the plant’s delicate roots.

 After repotting, ensure your Bougainvilleas get full sunlight to ensure healthy growth.

 Also, ensure your plant is free from any pest infestation of aphids, caterpillars, leaf miners, scales, slugs, snails, spider mites, and thrips.

 Don’t forget that pruning your Bougainvilleas is important throughout the year.

 Bougainvillea roots are happiest with a soilless mixture containing few nutrients, but the plant and blooms need food.